Beartime234/slack-pokequiz/docs/privacy.md

 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Service.

+The PokeQuiz slack application stores information relevant to your team such as TeamID and UserID's.
+No personally identifiable information is kept such as your email etc.

 Examples of Cookies we use:

 Session Cookies.
 We use Session Cookies to operate our Service.